Meladsamir/angular-store-app/README.md

 # StoreApp (Udacity angular CrossSkiling)
-this app is simple implementation for e-store using angular
+this app is a simple implementation for e-store using angular

 ## to run this project:
 1- npm install